cr3wcr3w/nex_cafe_server/README.md

 - [ ] Billing system (rate per hour, session summary)
 - [ ] Activity logs and reporting
 - [ ] Notifications
-- [ ] System tray support
+- [x] System tray support
   - runs quietly in the system tray
-  - Cannot be closed from the UI (only terminable via Task Manager for security)
+  - Cannot be closed from the UI (only terminable via Task Manager)

 ## Tech Stack